Euraudio LDA17(mk2/mk3)mc, LDA17(mk2/mk3)hc, and LDA17(mk2/mk3)xc assembly instructions

 The bias setting transistor Q10 should be mounted on top of one of the output transistor cases applying some thermal grease between the two transistors.
 If all 4 output transistors are in use, then mount the biasing transistor on one of the inside transistors (Q14 or Q15).
 Please use the tiny 6-hole PCB for the biasing transistor, and solder the supplied 3-wire colored ribbon cable onto the tiny PCB then solder the other end to the three Q10 solder pads in the LDA17 PCB.

-Soldering the OPTs is usually the last but one step of the intalling of components.
-The recommended procedure: (1) Drill the mounting holes into heatsink.
+Soldering the OPTs is usually the last but one step of the installing of components.
+The recommended procedure: (1) Drill the mounting holes into heat sink.
 The transistor midpoints are 26 mm apart.
 Trim any burr around the holes and clean off all metal chips.
-(2) Screw the OPTs to the heatsink, but do not tighten the screws yet.
+(2) Screw the OPTs to the heat sink, but do not tighten the screws yet.
 (3) Insert all transistor leads into the holes in the PCB.
 (4) Tighten the screws first and then solder the transistors.
-(5) Check with a DMM that there is no short circuit between the heatsink and the transistor collectors (collector is the middle pin).
+(5) Check with a DMM that there is no short circuit between the heat sink and the transistor collectors (collector is the middle pin).

 For the LDA17xc, both output transistor pairs are installed.
 To ensure better current sharing between OPTs, I supply the two NPN and the two PNP OPTs from the same manufacturing batch.
 If you order more than one amplifier kit, then it is not sure that all of the NPN and PNP output transistors will be from the same batch.
 Therefore always pick two NPN transistors with the same batch code and two PNP transistors with the same batch code for use within an LDA17xc amplifier channel.
 The batch code is usually etched below the type of the transistor.